hakonanes/correlated-grains-particles-workflow/README.md

 ### data

-Data produced from the Jupyter notebooks and MATLAB scripts of the three data sets with EBSD data and a BSE image.
+The control points used in image registration are included in this directory, while the raw EBSD data sets and BSE images are available from Zenodo at [https://doi.org/10.5281/zenodo.6470217](10.5281/zenodo.6470217).